MekaGem/diligent-engine-tutorial/README.md

 };
 ```

-And the `BlurFilterApplication` will look like this
+And the public part of the `BlurFilterApplication` will look like this
 ```cpp
 class BlurFilterApplication {
 public: